Return of the Ancients

 Breach — high-tier Breach rings, the new jewel catalysts for passive-tree jewels, and pinnacle-boss uniques (Hands of Wisdom and Action, Controlled Metamorphosis, Zest of the Storm).

-Delirium — liquid emotions for best-in-slot jewel crafts.
+Delirium (optional — pick it up here if you enjoy it) — first amulet anoints (one emotion combo is often a bigger power spike than any single item upgrade), plus liquid emotions for best-in-slot jewel crafts.
 The mod pool is broader than any other crafting source.

 Abyss — Well of Souls precision: shrink the desecrated mod pool to near-100% certainty on a single targeted modifier.
 Use this for the one mod a craft is missing.